emontzkajnl/plugins/admin-columns-pro/admin-columns/readme.txt

 == Changelog ==

+= 4.7.5 =
+Release Date: April 14th, 2024

+* [Fixed] SVG Support in image columns

+= 4.7.4 =
+Release Date: March 4th, 2024

+* [Fixed] The Custom Field column setting gave an error when using the text field hook

+= 4.7.3 =
+Release Date: February 6th, 2024

+* [Improved] Better loading of available integrations

+= 4.7.2 =
+Release Date: January 16th, 2024

+* [Fixed] Fatal error when Restoring the settings in the Settings tab

+= 4.7.1 =
+Release Date: January 9th, 2024

+* [Fixed] When the edit columns button was disabled, a styled container was displayed

+= 4.7 =
+Release Date: December 6th, 2023

+* [Improved] It is now possible to choose how dates are stored in the Custom Field column
+* [Improved] Webp images are not recognized for the custom field column
+* [Fixed] Fixed an issue where non-existing terms could cause an error on the column settings page

+= 4.6.9 =
+Release Date: October 2nd, 2023

+* [Fixed] Render values for Taxonomies fixed
+* [Fixed] URLs for Terms in Taxonomy columns were incorrect

+= 4.6.8 =
+Release Date: September 19th, 2023

+* [Improved] Taxonomy Helper fixes and improvements

 = 4.6.7 =
-Release Date: 25th August, 2023
+Release Date: August 25th, 2023

 * [Fixed] Error when adding the 'Last Modified Author' column

 = 4.6.6 =
-Release Date: 21st August, 2023
+Release Date: August 21st, 2023

 * [Improved] Give better feedback when the settings could not be saved because of missing database tables
 * [Fixed] Error on the WPML string translation page
 * [Fixed] Some custom columns could give a fatal error on the settings page

 = 4.6.5 =
-Release Date: 15th August, 2023
+Release Date: August 15th, 2023

 * [Added] New hook to disable Admin Columns for certain list tables `ac/list_screen/is_active`
 * [Added] New hook to disable Admin Columns for certain list tables based on keys `ac/list_screen/key/is_active`